m4ttsch/omscs-notes-notes/information-security/software-security.md

 The shellcode will have the same privileges as the host program.

 This can be a set of privileges associated with a certain user and/or group.
-Alternatively, if the host program is a system service, the shellcode may end up with root privileges, essentially being handed the “keys to the the kingdom”.
+Alternatively, if the host program is a system service, the shellcode may end up with root privileges, essentially being handed the "keys to the the kingdom".

 This is the best case scenario for the attacker, and the worst case scenario for the host.